stephaniesimms/react-jobly/README.md

 Full stack application for applying to jobs with a React frontend and RESTful API to retrieve data from the Node.js Express and PostgreSQL backend.
+Backend built as a separate exercise - backend code in this repository provided by [Rithm School](https://www.rithmschool.com/).
+Frontend pair programmed with [Mara Greene](https://github.com/mrgjune).

 ## Frontend Installation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).